Bhaskar-JR/Bhaskar-JR.github.io/Pages/DSA/Resources to Follow/Resources to Follow.md

 9. **Data Structures and Algorithms - Learn from Scratch** by Rahul Maurya
 10. **Algorithms and Data Structures The Basic Toolbox** by Kurt Mehlhorn • Peter Sanders
 11. **A Common-Sense Guide to Data Structures and Algorithms** - Level Up Your Core Programming Skills by Jay Wengrow
-12. **Algorithms and Programming** - Problems and Solutions by Alexander Shen
+12. **Algorithms and Programming** - Problems and Solutions by Alexander Shen <Refer to chapter 3 Tree traversal (backtracking) for N-Queens Problem>
 13. **Algorithms** by S. Dasgupta, C. H. Papadimitriou, and U. V. Vazirani
+14. **Java Software Structures - Designing and Using Data Structures** by John Lewis, Joseph Chase
+15. **Algorithms in Action** by Victor Savvich <Definitely go through Chapter 1 : Review, Chapter 7: Netwrok Flow.
+Overall good overview>
+16. **Grokking Algorithms** by Aditya Y.Bhargava <Highky recommended for quick revision and going back to basics>
+17. **Data Structures and Algorithms- Annotated Reference with Examples** by Granville Barnett